russell-parrott/reet/README.md

 Through these elements, REET sets the enforceable conditions under which trust in AI systems can be established, preserved, and demonstrably proven.

-##  The Four Rights Every System Must Prove
+##  The four rights every system must prove

 - Refusal Prevention - A person must be able to say no without punishment.
 This means refusal is logged, honoured, and the service continues unchanged.
 If refusal leads to degraded quality, hidden costs, or is ignored by design, the safeguard has failed.
 - Escalation Suppression - Every user must be able to challenge a decision to a human with real authority.
 Escalation must lead out of loops and delays, with a named path, a time-bound SLA, and the ability to overturn outcomes.
 If escalation routes circle back to automation or powerless staff, the safeguard collapses.